magratheaguide/.github/CODE_OF_CONDUCT.md

 ## Scope

 This code of conduct applies to all spaces managed by Magrathea.
 This includes the Discord server, GitHub repositories, and any other means established by the project team which the community uses for communication.
-It also applies when an individual is representing Magrathea, its project, or its community in public spaces.
+It also applies when an individual is representing Magrathea, its projects, or its community in public spaces.

 ## Enforcement